Advanced20 min readWater & Wastewater

 Siemens Communications Example for Pump Control

 Complete working example demonstrating Communications implementation for Pump Control using Siemens TIA Portal.
-This code has been tested on S7-1200 hardware.
+Follows Siemens naming conventions.
+Tested on S7-1200 hardware.

 // Siemens TIA Portal - Pump Control Control